moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 Xamarin.Auth is a cross platform library that helps developers authenticate users via OAuth protocol (OAuth1 and OAuth2).

-OAuth flow (process) is setup in 5 major steps:
+OAuth flow (process) is setup in 4 major steps:

 0. Server side setup for OAuth service provider (Google, Facebook)

 1. Client side initialization of Authenticator object
-    preparing all relevant OAuth Data in Authenticator object
+    This step prepares all relevant OAuth Data in Authenticator object (client_id, redirect_url, client_secret, OAuth provider's endpoints etc)

 2. Creating and optionally customising UI

 3. Presenting/Lunching UI and authenticating user

-	1. Detecting/Fetching/Intercepting URL change - redirect url and
+	1. Detecting/Fetching/Intercepting URL change - redirect_url and

+		This substep is step needed for NativeUI and requires that custom scheme registration together for redirect_url intercepting mechanism.
+This step is actually App Linking (Deep Linking) concept in mobile applications.

     2. Parsing OAuth data from redirect_url

+		In order to obtain OAuth data returned redirect_url must be parsed and the best way is to let Xamarin.Auth do it automatically by calling `OnPageLoading()` which will parse redirect_url and trigger events based on returned data.

 	3. Triggering Events based on OAuth data

+		`OnPageLoading()` method of the Authenticator will parse OAuth data and raise Completed or Error events for user of the Xamarin.Auth.

 4. Using identity

 	1. Using protected resources (making calls)

 	2. Saving account info

 	3. Retrieving account info

 Those steps and (substeps) which will be used in detailed documentation